a-maier/cres/Readme.md

       d(p, q) = \sqrt{ ptweight^2 (p_\perp - q_\perp)^2 + \sum (p_i - q_i)^2 }

 - With `--minweight` events are also unweighted in addition to the resampling.
-Events with weight `w < minweight` are discarded with probability `1-|w|/minweight` and reweighted to `sign(w) * minweight` otherwise.
+For events with weight `w < minweight` the weight is set to zero with probability `1-|w|/minweight` and to `sign(w) * minweight` otherwise.
 Finally, all event weights are rescaled to exactly preserve the original sum of weights.
 The seed for unweighting can be chosen with the `--seed` option.

 There are too many options
 --------------------------